top of page

 Why Are Career Learning Outcomes Important?

-Utilizing career learning outcomes to design and assess services and programming creates a comprehensive framework for evaluating the effectiveness of career services and identifying areas for improvement.
+Utilizing your institution-wide career learning outcomes to design and assess services and programming creates a comprehensive framework for evaluating the effectiveness of career services and identifying areas for improvement.

 • It guides program creation.